htgjhhh5-oss/MORSE-Net/README.md

 config.py
 ```

-Please modify the dataset path, number of classes, training hyperparameters, and output directory according to your local environment.
+Please modify the dataset path, number of classes, training parameters, and output directory according to your local environment.

 ### Training